-Section 2057(i)(3)(H) provides that for purposes of § 2057, rules similar to the rules under 2032A(d)(1) and (3) (relating to election; agreement) shall apply.
+Section 2057(i)(3)(H) provides that, for purposes of making the election and filing the agreement under § 2057(b)(1)(B), rules similar to the rules under § 2032A(d)(1) and (3) (regarding the election of special use valuation of farm and other qualified real property) shall apply.

-Section 2057(j) provides that the provisions of § 2057 shall not apply to estates of decedents dying after December 31, 2003.
+Section 2032A(d)(1) provides that the election under § 2032A shall be made on the return of tax imposed by § 2001 in a manner consistent with the regulations prescribed by the Secretary.
+The election, once made, is irrevocable.

-Section 2032A(d)(1) provides that the election under § 2032A shall be made on the return of tax imposed by § 2001.
-The election shall be made in such manner as the Secretary shall by regulations prescribe.
-Such an election, once made, shall be irrevocable.
-Section 2032A(d)(3) provides that the Secretary shall prescribe procedures which provide that in any case in which the executor makes an election under § 2032A(d)(1) (and submits the agreement referred to in § 2032A(d)(2)) within the time prescribed therefor, the executor will have a reasonable period of time (not exceeding 90 days) after notification of such failure to provide such information.
+Section 2032A(d)(3) provides that the Secretary may prescribe procedures under which the executor will have a reasonable period of time (not exceeding 90 days) to provide necessary information or signatures after receiving notification of a failure to provide the required information or signatures.

-Section 301.9100-1(c) provides that the Commissioner has discretion to grant a reasonable extension of time under the rules set forth in §§ 301.9100-2 and 301.9100-3 to make a regulatory election, or a statutory election (but no more than 6 months except in the case of a taxpayer who is abroad), under all subtitles of the Internal Revenue Code except subtitles E, G, H, and I.
+Under § 301.9100-1(c), the Commissioner may grant a reasonable extension of time to make a regulatory election, or a statutory election (but no more than 6 months except in the case of a taxpayer who is abroad), under all subtitles of the Internal Revenue Code except subtitles E, G, H, and I.

 Section 301.9100-3 provides the standards used to determine whether to grant an extension of time to make an election whose due date is prescribed by a regulation (and not expressly provided by statute).
-Requests for relief under § 301.9100-3 will be granted when the taxpayer provides the evidence to establish to the satisfaction of the Commissioner that the taxpayer acted reasonably and in good faith, and the grant of relief will not prejudice the interests of the government.
+Requests for relief under § 301.9100-3 will be granted when the taxpayer provides the evidence to establish to the satisfaction of the Commissioner that the taxpayer acted reasonably and in good faith, and the grant of relief will not prejudice the interests of the Government.